we-make-websites/wmw-coding-guidelines/liquid/README.md

 ## Shopify Cheatsheet

 The [Shopify Cheatsheet](https://www.shopify.co.uk/partners/shopify-cheat-sheet) is no longer up-to-date.
-For a full and complete list of avaiable objects, tags, and filters see the [Liquid reference](https://help.shopify.com/en/themes/liquid/objects) documentation.
+For a full and complete list of available objects, tags, and filters see the [Liquid reference](https://help.shopify.com/en/themes/liquid/objects) documentation.

 ## Table of contents